Feels Like the First Time: Critical reception

-AllMusic critic Denise Sullivan described "Feels Like the First Time" as "one of those typically generic, much reviled by critics, '70s corporate rock hits" which nonetheless had "insta-appeal."
 Sullivan attributed its popularity in part to its ability to bridge between heavy metal and MOR rock, with "hard-hitting" snare drum, "layered instruments and fist-pumping guitar riffs."
 She describes lead singer Gramm as turning in a "blueprint metal screamer vocal performance."
 Livingston County Daily Press and Argus critic Scott Pohl said the song "expressed how anyone feels with a new lover."

 Ultimate Classic Rock critic Matt Wardlaw ranked "Feels Like the First Time" as Foreigner's 7th greatest song, stating that it represented a new beginning for Jones "as he had gotten married, moved to America and started what would become a very successful rock 'n' roll band."
 Classic Rock History critic Brian Kachejian ranked "Feels Like the First Time" as Foreigner's all-time top song.
 Billboard reviewer Gary Graff rated "Feels Like the First Time" to be Foreigner's 3rd greatest song, calling it "a perfect introduction and statement of purpose, brimming with optimism and intent."

 In popular culture

 In 2010, "Feels Like the First Time" was re-recorded to be included in the rhythm game Guitar Hero: Warriors of Rock.

 The song appears at the end of the 2012 film Magic Mike and was also used during the Riff Medley by the Treblemakers in the movie Pitch Perfect.
 It was also featured in the 2013 film Anchorman 2, the 2017 film I, Tonya, and the end credits of the 2021 film Eternals.
-A heavily-edited version appears in the 2020 Netflix movie Spenser Confidential.
+A heavily edited version appears in the 2020 Netflix movie Spenser Confidential.